chen0040/java-genetic-programming/README.md

 lgp.setDisplayEvery(10); // to display iteration results every 10 generation

 Program program = lgp.fit(trainingData);
+System.out.println(program);
 ```
-The number of registers of a linea program is set by calling LGP.setRegisterCount(...), the number of registers is usually the a multiple of the
+The number of registers of a linear program is set by calling LGP.setRegisterCount(...), the number of registers is usually the a multiple of the
 input dimension of a training data instance.
 For example if the training data has input (x, y) which is 2 dimension, then the number of registers
 may be set to 6 = 2 * 3.